 Awards will be announced within one month of the application deadline and funds awarded have to be spent within 12 months of the award.
 If the project involves human subjects, funds will not be disbursed until grantees obtain IRB approval.

-Grant recipients may be invited to present their work at a workshop or seminar organized by the Center.
+Funding recipients may be invited to present their work at a workshop or seminar organized by the Center.